Visa for the purpose of studying

 The foreign mission will forward your visa application to the Foreigners’ Registration Office, so that the latter can issue a response.

 If the Foreigners’ Registration Office gives no response within three weeks and two working days, the foreign mission may issue the visa, provided that all requirements are fulfilled (this is known as the “Schweigefristverfahren”, or “period of silence procedure”).

 - Students in EU member states (except Denmark, Great Britain and Ireland) who hold a residence title for the purpose of studying there

-- Nationals of Andorra, Australia, Brazil, Canada, El Salvador, Honduras, Israel, Japan, Monaco, New Zealand, the Republic of Korea (South Korea), San Marino or the United States of America
+- Nationals of Andorra, Australia, Brazil, Canada, El Salvador, Honduras, Israel, Japan, Monaco, New Zealand, the Republic of Korea (South Korea), San Marino, United Kingdom of Great Britain and Northern Ireland or of the United States of America

 - Individuals who hold a residence title 1 of a Schengen country